gschmutz/bigdata-spark-workshop/02a-minio-object-storage/README.md

 docker exec -ti awscli s3cmd put /data-transfer/flight-data/carriers.json s3://flight-bucket/raw/carriers/carriers.json
 ```

-Check again in the MinIO Browser that the object has been uploaded.
+Check again in the MinIO Aistor Console that the object has been uploaded.

 ### Upload the different Flights data CSV files to the new bucket